Has NZ dodged another Omicron bullet?

-New Zealand appears to have lucked out at another roll of the Omicron dice, an epidemiologist says, with just one of an infected MIQ worker's 86 contacts so far testing positive.
+New Zealand appears to have again escaped an Omicron outbreak, an epidemiologist says, with just one of an infected MIQ worker's 86 contacts so far testing positive.

 The worker, who was based at Auckland's Stamford Plaza and is fully vaccinated, returned a positive result on Friday after being tested two days earlier.